aureliaspecker/CFG-Python-Winter2019/Session 6/twitter_api/README.md

 ## Run the application

-Once you you've saved your credentials (see above) you can run this application by navigating to this directory in your command line and run: `python tweet.py`
+Once you've saved your credentials (see above) you can run this application by navigating to this directory in your command line and run: `python tweet.py`

 This will run your application locally, at port 5000: simply open up your browser and type `http://localhost:5000/`